 \begin{proof} By classical results, we know that $\Ho\Top_P\cong \Top_P^{\cof}/{\simeq_P}$.
-Furthermore, for all $X\in \Top_P$, $X$ is weakly equivalent to $\RealP{\sd_P(\Sing_P(X))}$, which is a vertically stratified CW complex by \cref{Rem:Vertical_Objects_Are_Diagrams}.
-Since vertically stratified CW-complexes are cofibrant objects, when $X$ is also a cofibrant object it is in fact homotopy equivalent to the vertically stratified CW complex $\RealP{\sd_P(\Sing_P(X))}$, and so one can restrict from the subcategory of cofibrant objects, to the subcategory of vertically stratified CW-complexes (while still retaining all stratum preserving maps and homotopies).
-But then, by \cref{Prop:Vertical_Approx_CW}, it is enough to consider only vertical maps, and, from the relative case, we see that it is also enough to consider only vertical homotopies between vertical maps, which conclude the proof. \end{proof}
+Furthermore, for all $X\in \Top_P$, $X$ is weakly equivalent to $\RealP{\sd_P(\Sing_P(X))}$, which admits the structure of a vertically stratified CW-complex by \cref{ex:real_sd_P_is_vert}.
+Since stratified spaces admitting the structure of a vertically stratified CW-complexes are cofibrant objects, when $X$ is also a cofibrant object it is in fact homotopy equivalent to the vertically stratified CW-complex $\RealP{\sd_P(\Sing_P(X))}$.
+Thus, one can restrict from the subcategory of cofibrant objects, to the subcategory of vertically stratified CW-spaces (while still retaining all stratum preserving maps and homotopies).
+But then, by \cref{prop:vertical_approx}, it is enough to consider only vertical maps, and, from the relative case, we see that it is also enough to consider only vertical homotopies between vertical maps, which concludes the proof. \end{proof}